happyweijie/AuroraMart/README.md

 # AuroraMart – Personalised E-commerce Platform
 AuroraMart is a full-stack B2C e-commerce web application built with **Python**, **Django**, and integrated **machine learning models**.
-It was developed as part of the [IS2108 Full-stack Software Engineering for AI Solutions I](https://nusmods.com/courses/IS2108/full-stack-software-engineering-for-ai-solutions-i) pair project.
+It was developed for [IS2108 Full-stack Software Engineering for AI Solutions I](https://nusmods.com/courses/IS2108/full-stack-software-engineering-for-ai-solutions-i).

 ---